Wobblle/AgeLineEuclidiation/README.md

 ''' (No passwords.
 No OAuth.
 Your SSH key is your financial liability.)

-Attempt to run it yourself (Requires Docker and a complete disregard for Euclidean physics):
+Attempt to run it yourself (Requires Docker and a complete disregard for Euclidean physics and Docker lite):

 ```bash
 ~~ssh localhost -p 2222~~